progress/Spark-Toolkit-Demos/oe117/DynSports/Deploy/Conf/catalogREADME.txt

 Within the master "Config" object, should be at least 2 child objects: General and ServiceSource.

 General Options:
     ApiVersion    [decimal]   Expected version to be used with all API's.
     BusinessRoot  [character] Starting location for reading all business entities.
     EnableDebugs  [logical]   Display additional info as resources are loaded.
     IdProperty    [character] Name of property to use for record ID purposes.
     SeqProperty   [character] Name of property to use for result sequence purposes.
     PreLoader     [character] Special procedure to run prior to loading resources.
     ReadFilter    [character] Name of URL parameter that will hold any filters.
+    ServicePrefix [character] Name of URL prefix (after transport) for all services.
+    EnableDebugs  [logical]   Flag to enable debug messages related to the handler.

 ServiceSource Options:
     ServiceName     [character] Name of the service as exposed via the catalog.